-Contracted service with a community agency for enhanced produce, storage, refrigeration, physical space and staffed hours for their Senior Nutrition onsite "Senior Counter" program.
+Contracted service with a community agency for enhanced produce, storage, refrigeration, physical space and staffed hours for their Senior Nutrition onsite "Senior Counter" program for older persons with unstable housing or who are homeless.
 The intent is to support the program with funding to provide seniors with increased fresh produce, meats and dairy as well as program staffing to address senior food insecurity due to COVID.
 Enhanced senior nutrition is provided to individuals 60 years and older to ensure older adults can remain safe, limit travel to community stores, and ensure a safety check during COVID-19 pandemic and recovery.